sunesimonsen/7W17732/Readme.md

 This lab requires some knowledge about <a href="https://developer.mozilla.org/en/JavaScript/A_re-introduction_to_JavaScript" title="JavaScript tutorial">JavaScript</a>.
 Skill in CSS and HTML would also help.

 You also need a Twitter account.
 If you don't want to mess with you existing account just create a new one.
-But be sure to follow a few people so you timeline will not be empty.
+But make sure to follow a few people so you timeline will not be empty.

-It is a good idea to have Firebug installed if you are using Firefox.
+It is a good idea to have the developer tools installed in you favorite browser.

 Before arriving to the KHelg, please execute the following steps.